kaio6fellipe/ansible-devops/roles/gitops_agent/README.md

 # **Ansible GitOps Agent (Testing)**

-So basically, this role will configure a gitops agent to run via crontab on Linux servers, checking diff from the main branch and after that, executing `ansible-playbook` commands for each command provided in the host vars.
+So basically, this role will configure a gitops agent to run via crontab or systemd timer on Linux servers, checking diff from the main branch and after that, executing `ansible-playbook` commands for each command provided in the host vars.

 - Dependencies to develop and test this role
   - Ansible installed and pre-configured on the host that will run the agent